 There are many formats that you can write documentation in for the Web.
 For GitHub projects, Markdown is an accessible format that is cross-platform and compatible with many web editors and CMS systems.
-This article shows how to add a Wiki to your GitHub project, write in markdown, or use Dom Christie’s HTML to Markdown to convert HTML documentation to the Markdown format.
+This article shows how to add a Wiki to your GitHub project, write in markdown, or use Dom Christie’s HTML to Markdown to convert HTML document to the Markdown format.

 You should always add documentation to your projects, especially when the tools are built into each project.
 In each GitHub project, one of the tabs is labeled Wiki which exposes a built-in Wiki editor.

-Start Your Page
+Start Your First WIKI Page

 Once in your site, selecting the Wiki tab will display the Create Your First Page button which you click to start the process.

 You will then see the page editor.
 There are two tabs, that switch from Write and Preview modes which allows you to see how your document looks.

 There are a couple of options if you do not write in Markdown, which is listed below.
 Markdown is useful as you can also reuse the code to add a .MD file to your project so that anyone doing a check out can have instructions or documentation with the code.

 I used the site pictured below to translate my final blog post back to markdown by pasting it into the left column and copying the results on the GitHub editor’s right.